mui/mui-x/docs/data/data-grid/getting-started/getting-started.md

 ### Define columns

 Comparable to rows, columns are objects defined with a set of attributes of the `GridColDef` interface.
-They are mapped to rows through their `field` property.
+They are mapped to the rows through their `field` property.

 ```tsx
 const columns: GridColDef[] = [